Title

 Guidelines for the cancellation of illegal land titles based on Certificates of Land Ownership Awards, Certificates of Land Transfer, and Emancipation Patents are established to address rampant fraudulent claims over public lands, ensuring due process through the Department of Agrarian Reform's adjudication boards.

-The Provincial Agrarian Reform Adjudication Board (PARAB), Regional Agrarian Reform Adjudication Board (RARAB), or Department of Agrarian Reform Adjudication Board (DARAB) have exclusive original jurisdiction to hear and decide such cases.
+The Provincial Agrarian Reform Adjudication Board (PARAB), Regional Agrarian Reform Adjudication Board (RARAB), or the Department of Agrarian Reform Adjudication Board (DARAB), depending on applicable rules.

-The Provincial Environment and Natural Resources Officer (PENRO), the Assistant Regional Executive Director for Legal (ARED), or the Regional Executive Director can initiate the action by filing a sworn complaint or petition.
+The Provincial Environment and Natural Resources Officer (PENRO), the Assistant Regional Executive Director for Legal (ARED), or the Regional Executive Director may initiate the action by filing a sworn complaint or petition.

-Yes, upon a compelling reason, the Regional or Departmental Adjudication Board may transfer or change the place of hearing of the case to another place.
+Venue is in the province where the land is located.
+However, upon request of parties for compelling reasons, the RARAB or the Board may transfer or change the place of hearing to another place.

-The proceedings are non-litigious in nature; technical rules and procedures of law do not strictly apply as long as due process is observed.
+Non-litigious in nature; technicalities of law, rules, and procedures shall not apply as long as due process is observed.

 Analyze Cases Smarter, Faster